amitmse/in_SAS_/en/README.md

 ## Preposition

 ### On
-	- apply when it refers to open space i.e. on horse/bus/aeroplane/ship/
+	- apply when it refers to open space
+		Example: on horse/bus/aeroplane/ship/

 ### in
-	- apply when it refers to closed/narrow space i.e. in car/van/rocket
+	- apply when it refers to closed/narrow space
+		Example: in car/van/rocket

 ### AT ON IN
 	- (AT - ON - IN) < - - > (Hour - Day - Year)